ziayzugamingallgames-sketch/ZL/README.md

 You can get MojoLauncher via three methods:

-1. You can get the prebuilt app from [stable releases](https://github.com/MojoLauncher/MojoLauncher/releases) or [automatic builds](https://github.com/MojoLauncher/MojoLauncher/actions).
+1. You can get the prebuilt app from [automatic builds](https://github.com/MojoLauncher/MojoLauncher/actions).

 2. You can get it from Google Play by clicking on this badge:
 [![Google Play](https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=git.artdeell.mojo)